Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 Once all of this has been done and the artist gets the green light, work can commence on the project—and that’s when the paint finally goes up on the wall.

-Making Space with OKC Contemporary
+Making Space With Oklahoma Contemporary

 After their meeting with Oklahoma City Office of Arts and Cultural Affairs, the class stopped by the newly constructed Oklahoma Contemporary building to check out the building-in-progress the murals adoring the fences around the construction site, and to chat with Pablo Barrera, the Director of Oklahoma Contemporary.
 He told them Oklahoma Contemporary’s new building would be open in March 2020 (the opening has since been postponed due to the 2020 COVID-19 Pandemic), that the building’s exterior was made to reflect Oklahoma’s picturesque sunsets and sunrises.
 He also showed us the murals that they’ve set up along the construction site, called Making Space.

-Fine Studio Art Division at OCU
+Visiting The Fine Studio Art Division at Oklahoma City University

-Thanks for reading my article about murals and fine arts in the OKC area!
-If you’re in the area and interested in art, I highly encourage you to check out Oklahoma Contemporary and get involved with the art community here in Oklahoma!
+Thanks for reading my article about murals and fine arts in the OKC metro area!
+If you’re in the area and interested in art, I highly encourage you to check out Oklahoma Contemporary and to get involved with the art community here in Oklahoma!